diodon/Pole2Pole_dashboard/DataQualityCheck/DataQCRules_RS.md

 1. `country` column must be the same all sheets
 2. `locality` column must be the same in all sheets
 3. `site` column must be the same in all sheets
-4. The terms used in the `strata` column must coincide in all sheets
+4. The terms used in the `strata` column must coincide in all sheets.
+Usually "HIGHTIDE", "MIDTIDE", "LOWTIDE"